 Without going into the specifics of the Act in this article, it is important for you to know that you need to be insured against all the risk involved so to be compliant your policy needs to cover you under the Innkeepers Act (which you are under Vision’s liability package).

-Before you change or update your policy I would encourage you to get in touch with the writer (David Rush of Vision Insurance – sponsor of the Bed & Breakfast Association NEW ZEALAND) Vision Insurance offers a “tailor made” package addressing all your insurance needs that combines the elements of domestic and commercial into easily understood insurance covers.
+Before you change or update your policy I would encourage you to get in touch with the writer (David Rush of Vision Insurance – sponsor of Bed & Breakfast Association NEW ZEALAND).
+Vision Insurance offers a “tailor made” package addressing all your insurance needs that combines the elements of domestic and commercial into easily understood insurance covers.

 The Vision Insurance package includes your dwelling and other buildings at your situation, contents (both personal and those related to your bed and breakfast activity), business interruption insurance (in the event where damage to your property prevents you taking in guests), motor vehicle insurance (as standard private vehicle insurance excludes use of the vehicle for the carriage of goods or samples in connection with any business activity as well as any fare paying passengers), and a liability package.